CriticalMoments/CMSaasStarter/README.md

 [![Try it Now](https://img.shields.io/badge/Try_it_Now-37a779?style=for-the-badge "Try it Now")](https://saasstarter.work)

-See [criticalmoments.io](https://criticalmoments.io) for an example of what’s possible after this template has design, content, and functionality added.
+See [criticalmoments.io](https://criticalmoments.io) and [getkiln.ai](https://getkiln.ai) for examples of what’s possible after this template has design, content, and functionality added.

 <a href="https://saasstarter.work">
 <kbd>